hdorgeval/testcafe-starter/domains/testcafe-sample-page/README.md

 By convention files are organized in the following way:

-* the `models` folder contains the definition for all the page/view/data models you want to use at runtime;
+* the `models` folder contains the definition for all the page/view/data models;
-* the `selectors` folder contains the definitions for all TestCafe Selectors you will need at runtime;
+* the `selectors` folder contains the definitions for all TestCafe Selectors;
 * the `steps` folder contains the implementation of each steps;
 * the `index.ts` file gathers all items exposed by the domain and needed inside the TestCafe feature files.